-There are several options for at-home test that can tell you if you have COVID-19, the respiratory illness caused by a coronavirus.
-They include home collection kits which are then sent to a lab for analysis, as well a few new rapid tests where you gets your results at home within minutes.
+There are several options for at-home tests that can tell you if you have COVID-19, the illness caused by a coronavirus.
+They include home collection kits, which are then sent to a lab for analysis, as well as a few new rapid tests that give your results at home within minutes.

-The at-home self-collection kits generally cost anywhere from $100 to $150 and can be found in some drugstores and retailers.
-Several major lab companies supply the kits, including LabCorp, Quest Diagnostics and P23 Labs.
-You register the kit online with the test's company, take your own nasal swab and express ship it back.
-Test results are received either online or my email or text within 24 to 48 hours after the test is received by the lab.
+The at-home self-collection kits generally cost from $100 to $150 and can be found in some drugstores and retailers.
+Some tests may be covered under insurance, but others aren’t.
+Several major lab companies supply the kits, including LabCorp, Quest Diagnostics, and P23 Labs.
+You register the kit online with the test's company, take your own swab, and express-ship it back.
+Test results are received either online or by email or text within 24 to 48 hours after the lab receives the test.

-- BinaxNOW. you order througha phone app with a doctor's prescription.
-When the kit arrives, you log into an eMed site with then guides you through how to test yourself with a nasal swab.
+BinaxNOW.
+You order through a phone app with a doctor's prescription.
+When the kit arrives, you log into an eMed, site, which then guides you through how to test yourself with a swab.

-- Ellume.
-Requiring a perscription, this costs about $30, It also uses an app to guide you through the process using a nasal swab
+Ellume.
+This one needs a prescription and costs about $30.
+It uses an app to guide you through the process of using a swab.

-- Lucira Health’s “All-In-One.”
-Costing less than $50, it rerquires a prescrition.
-You collect a sample through a nasal swab that you then put in a vial of solution.
+Lucira Health’s All-In-One.
+Costing less than $50, it requires a prescription.
+You collect a sample through a swab that you then put in a vial of solution.
 You then put the vial into a portable, battery-operated device.
-Within 30 minutes a light on the device indicates negative or positive.
+Within 30 minutes, a light on the device indicates negative or positive.

-If you don't want to do an test at home, a medical provider may be able to test you, depending on your symptoms, other risk factors, and whether you’ve been exposed to the virus.
+If you don't want to do a test at home, a medical professional may be able to test you, depending on your symptoms, other risk factors, and whether you’ve been exposed to the virus.
 Here’s what to do if you think you need to be tested:

 - Tell them if you are older than 60 or have another health condition, like diabetes, heart disease, or cancer.